Applications for the 2020 McDonald Fellowships are now open.

 All candidates must:

-- be educated to post graduate level in an area relevant to multiple sclerosis (MS)
+- Be educated to post graduate level (at least MSc, preferably PhD/MD) in an area relevant to multiple sclerosis

-- be citizens of an emerging country (all countries with a low, lower middle or upper middle income as defined by the World Bank)
+- Be citizens of a low- or middle-income country (all countries with a low, lower middle or upper middle income as defined by the World Bank)

-- focus their research in an area of neuroscience relevant to MS
+- Focus their research in an area relevant to MS

 Candidates must also be in one of the following situations:

-- working or studying in an emerging country (all countries with a low, lower middle or upper middle income as defined by the World Bank) at the time of nomination
+- Working or studying in a low- or middle-income country (all countries with a low, lower middle or upper middle income as defined by the World Bank) at the time of nomination

 The fellowship may also be used as a supplement for work related to MS by a candidate who has been accepted for training in a recognised institute (within the six months prior to nomination) but who doesn’t have enough money to cover the total cost.